mcollina/throughv/README.md

 The options argument is optional and is passed straight through to `stream.Transform`.
 So you can use `objectMode:true` if you are processing non-binary streams (or just use `throughv.obj()`).

+In order to set the maximum parallelism at which the instance will process chunks, __set highWaterMark__.
+It is defaulted at 16KB for binary streams, and at 16 for object streams.

 The `options` argument is first, unlike standard convention, because if I'm passing in an anonymous function then I'd prefer for the options